FS5000 – Is This The Ultimate Budget Geiger Counter?

 and remember, stay active!

-How to calibrate your Geiger counter
+How to calibrate and maintain your Geiger counter

 In order to do this you will need: